GaryCooper-pm/PP4-Django-project/README.md

 ## Heroku

-* This Game was deployed using [Heroku](https://heroku.com/) with the following the steps:
+* This Project was deployed using [Heroku](https://heroku.com/) with the following the steps:

 1. Navigate to [Heroku.com](https://www.heroku.com/) and log-in or create a new account.
 2. On the top right hand side, click the 'New' button.